-EDUC 499 CAPSTONE SEMINAR
+EDUC 499 Capstone Seminar

 The education Capstone course provides closure to the liberal arts program within the context of K-12 teaching.
 As a departmental offering, this course focuses on discipline-specific topics and expands to include breadth of knowledge and synthesis.
 Interdisciplinary integration of knowledge and pedagogy is emphasized.
-General education and major outcomes are integral to course assessment.
+Major outcomes are integral to course assessment.
 The education department student teaching seminar will include the Capstone rubrics and be assigned one credit.
 Seminars meet weekly and are required and graded.
 Prerequisites: A student must have senior standing and be assigned a student-teaching placement.

-COURSE DESCRIPTIONS: SPECIAL EDUCATION

-EDSP 200 FOUNDATIONS OF SPECIAL EDUCATION
+COURSE DESCRIPTIONS: SPECIAL EDUCATION EDSP 200 FOUNDATIONS OF SPECIAL EDUCATION

 Students learn about the special education program of study.
 Participants begin the development of a special education portfolio.
 Course activities are designed to immerse participants in a beginning understanding of the culture of special education.
 Students work with a family of a child with a disability, consider education from a family and child's perspective, observe in classrooms and learn how to reflect upon what they are seeing, begin reading special education journals, and start to consider what abilities and disabilities are and how they impact everyone's lives.
 Students study historical, legal, and varied current perspectives of special education in local, state, national and international contexts.
 Through participation in a national professional organization, research and reflection, students will develop their goals based upon their own philosophy of special education.
 Students will be placed in an educational setting with learners with special education needs for a 15-hour placement.
-This is an approved diversity studies course.
-Prerequisite: Permission of Special Education Advisor.
+This course partially fulfills the global awareness and social responsibility outcome.